In Conversation with Johan Gerber, Executive Vice President of Security and Cyber Innovation, Mastercard

 Consistent with this is our approach to digital identity and our principles of digital identity.
 These principles focus on Data Rights and Ownership; Confidentiality; Consent; Transparency; and Security.
 This is about giving the user control over how they manage and share their information, including through the devices they use every day.
 In no situation will Mastercard collect users’ identity data, share it or monitor their interactions.

-Traditionally, the Chief Security Officer (CSO) has been responsible for the physical security and safety of employees as well as physical assets and facilities of an organization.
+Traditionally, the Chief Security Officer (CSO) has been responsible for the physical security and safety of employees as well as physical assets and facilities of an organisation.
 Many CSOs have a law enforcement background.
-The Chief Information Security Officer (CISO) is the senior-level executive within an organization who is responsible for establishing and maintaining the enterprise vision and strategy to ensure data, information and technologies are adequately protected.
-Typically, a company’s cyber security strategy falls to the CISO to guide and execute throughout the organization.
+The Chief Information Security Officer (CISO) is the senior-level executive within an organisation who is responsible for establishing and maintaining the enterprise vision and strategy to ensure data, information and technologies are adequately protected.
+Typically, a company’s cyber security strategy falls to the CISO to guide and execute throughout the organisation.

 Cyber security is an issue for all industries and one that all senior executives should be prepared for.
-The Oxford Cyber Futures Programme will breakdown topics, normally left to information technology specialists, so that business executives leave feeling confident they can apply these learnings within their current and future roles.
+The Oxford Cyber Security for Business Leaders Programme will breakdown topics, normally left to information technology specialists, so that business executives leave feeling confident they can apply these learnings within their current and future roles.
 These topic areas can sometimes appear mystifying to a busy corporate executive, but have profound implications in terms of both risk and opportunity.
-Register today - course begins 30 June.ourse begins 30 June.
+Register today - course begins 14 October.